visgl/loaders.gl/docs/modules/wms/api-reference/wms-source.md

 ## Limitations

-The `WMSService` only supports WMS URL parameters generation and HTTP GET requests against a WMS server.
+The `WMSSource` only supports WMS URL parameters generation and HTTP GET requests against a WMS server.
 The OGC WMS standard also allows WMS services to accept XML payloads with HTTP POST messages, however generation of such XML payloads is not supported.